jindasy/save-me-if-you-can/README.md

 # SAVE Me If You Can game
-This project is a part of Programing 1 course by Jindaporn Sookying.
+This project is a part of Computer Programing 1 (2021) course by Jindaporn Sookying.

 ## Overview
 This game is about catching the coin.
 The first player enters the player's name and it will be written into playerData.